 It’s not just the physical stuff, either.
 Motorola has added some AI smarts and custom touches to take advantage of that cool hardware.
 All the while keeping things user-friendly and a software experience that’s about as clean as it comes.

-The true flagship in Motorola’s armada, the Motorola Edge and its sibling, the Motorola Edge+ are the brand’s all-around best devices.
-The latter of which offers up a generally more robust hardware suite.
+The true flagship in Motorola’s armada is the Motorola Edge as it’s one of the brand’s all-around best devices.

-The Motorola Edge models are constructed using an anodized aluminum frame and feature spacious screens with curved edges and hole-punch cutouts for front-facing cameras.
+The Motorola Edge is constructed using an anodized aluminum frame and feature spacious screens with curved edges and hole-punch cutouts for front-facing cameras.
 Motorola includes some custom software to take advantage of the edges, giving users quick access to notifications, apps, shortcuts, and more.

 The exterior has a Quick View display for notifications, at-a-glance GPS turn-by-turn, music control, and more.
 Opened up, there’s a 6.2-inch display and the same Motorola and Google experience you’ve come to appreciate.